MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/reasons-edge-devtools.md

 ### Detached Elements tool

 The **Detached Elements** tool was built on feedback from a Microsoft team that needed to find out about memory leaks in one of our products.
-You can find out what elements are using up memory, even though they aren't part of the Document Object Model (DOM) tree any longer.
+You can find out which elements are using up memory even though they're no longer part of the Document Object Model (DOM) tree.

 The **Detached Elements** tool, showing elements that need to be removed from memory: